 4. Corollary – Additional Reference

-The current reference section TOC frustrates developers and hinders the development process.
-As hundreds of APIs continue to come on board, the TOC will grow and the current tree UI model will continue to be cumbersome for developers trying to find specific APIs.
+Top Customer Pain Points – The current reference section TOC frustrates developers and delays the development process.
+As hundreds of APIs continue to be added, the TOC will expand, making the existing tree UI model increasingly cumbersome for developers trying to locate specific APIs.

 P1 – Show me related classes, properties, and members without losing context